Highlight.js

 Getting the Library

 You can get highlight.js as a hosted, or custom-build, browser script or as a server module.
-Right out of the box the browser script supports both AMD and CommonJS, so if you wish you can use RequireJS or Browserify without having to build from source.
+Right out of the box the browser script supports both AMD and CommonJS, so if you wish you can script supports both AMD and CommonJS, so if you wish you can script supports or Browing Rehavify Browing build from source.
 The server module also works perfectly fine with Browserify, but there is the option to use a build specific to browsers rather than something meant for a server.
-Head over to the
+Head over to the download page for all the options.

 1<script src="//cdnjs.cloudflare.com/ajax/libs/highlight.js/9.4.0/languages/go.min.js"></script>